Sanish07/Quiz-App-PHP/README.md

 - March 26, 2022 : <em>Added the basic templates/structure for the project and made different PHP scripts for respective routes.</em>
 - March 27, 2022 : <em>Completed designing the pages/scripts for Home and Play Route with achieving the redirect functionality for user choice quiz.</em>
+- March 28, 2022 : <em>Added the PHP scripts and redirect files to different quiz pages depending upon their category.
+Enhanced UI for all webpages.<em>